manelcagigos/Flutter-Bootcamp/README.md

 ---

 It should be noted that all of these projects are done following the videos/tutorials that the course has (as expected if you are learning), but it is also true that I did all the challenges in which videos were not provided to follow, although it is not demonstrable.
-It's not necessary either, it was my first time programming in Dart from scratch and I learned a lot from this course.->
+It's not necessary either, it was my first time programming in Dart from scratch and I learned a lot from this course.

 #